-The academic group follows the common curriculum of open basic education of the National Institute of Open Schooling (NIOS) which prepares students for classes III, V, VIII and X, finally prepares them for main stream schooling.
+The academic group at CSE adheres to the standardized curriculum of the National Institute of Open Schooling (NIOS) for basic education, which readies students for mainstream schooling by preparing them for classes III, V, VIII, and X.

 Games & Sports